burragedanielle/E-CommPractice/README.md

 ## Features

-** Main Languages **
+**Main Languages**
 Built with HTML, CSS, and JavaScript

+**Frameworks**
+Utilized jQuery to manipulate the content on the page, Bootstrap as a baseframework and Sass as a CSS compiler.

-** From Design To Execution **
+**From Design To Execution**
 I wireframed and protyped my design using Figma.
 Using my prototype, I coded a dynamic front-end.

-** jQuery **
-jQuery to manipulate the content on the page.